What is cancer?

-There are a number of different types of cancer, each of which is treated somewhat differently.
+There are many different types of cancer, each of which is treated somewhat differently.
 Furthermore, not every patient is the same and the treatment is tailored to the individual by your oncologist.
-Generally, there are five basic ways to attack cancer: surgery, radiation, chemotherapy, immunotherapy, and biologic response modification.
+Generally there are five basic ways to attack cancer: surgery, radiation, chemotherapy, immunotherapy, and biologic response modification.
 Your oncologist will discuss with you which of these options should be considered to treat your pet’s cancer, and which specific procedures and medications are right for your pet.

 What is tumor grade and tumor stage?

 When cancer is diagnosed, additional tests are performed to grade and stage the cancer.
 This gives more information to your oncologist to allow the best treatment recommendations and make a more specific prognosis (probable outcome of the disease).

 - Grading describes how abnormal the cancer cells look.
 Grading is done by a pathologist who examines tissue obtained by a biopsy.
 Grade is often associated with the behavior of the cancer and prognosis.

 - Staging determines how far the cancer has spread within the body.
 Your oncologist will recommend a number of staging tests that are appropriate for your pet based on the type of cancer.
 Results of staging can affect prognosis and treatment choices as well as identify lesions to be monitored.

 What is median survival time?